How to Organize a Statewide Sanctuary Community

 Seek endorsements from people in many different parts of the state.
 Use Signal, a secure, encrypted messaging/phone/video app, for communications.

-Continue this sign-on process as a long-term effort to gather more and more signatories statewide in support of the (your state) Sanctuary Community.
+Continue this sign-on process as a long-term effort to gather more and more signatories statewide in support of your state Sanctuary Community.

 Decide on ways to seek or respond to press interest as well as how to keep supportive organizations updated on progress.
 In NH, for example, we started several Sanctuary Community Signal groups that share updates and other important information.